Home/UFC

 Craig Jones isn’t new to humor that can drag even the best wrestlers down.
 And his reaction to Islam Makhachev’s disapproval of him in JDM’s training camp is worth a read.
 No, he didn’t defend his position or Maddalena’s for the fact.
 Instead, he noted the look in Makhachev’s eyes when Jones was brought up in the pre-fight presser.

 “That look, I’ve only seen in the exes that really loved me,” he said.
 “Send him 2-3 years Australia and forget.”
-Spitting back Dagestan’s own comments at Makhachev, Jones added a little Australian kick to the meme.
+Spitting back Dagestani’s comments at him, Jones added a little Australian kick to the meme.
 Whether this is just to spite the MMA fighter or to hint at the jiu-jitsu caveats in his wrestling game is debatable.

 But this isn’t news that Jones doesn’t quite approve of Sambo.
-If you’re unsure of where Sambo fits into the narrative, well, Makhachev and the Dagestani wrestlers began with Sambo roots in their game.
-And Jones believes Sambo is just a hastily put Frankenstein of jiu-jitsu, judo, and wrestling, fit for MMA, but with multiple gaps in the game.
+While Makhachev has had Sambo roots that have brought him great success, Jones believes it is just a hastily put Frankenstein of jiu-jitsu, judo, and wrestling, fit for MMA, but with multiple gaps in the game.

 ADVERTISEMENT

-While Khabib Nurmagomedov suggests jiu-jitsu is just easy Sambo, without a doubt, the martial art’s ties with BJJ are crystal clear for any practitioner to point out.
-Incorporating pinning positions like mount and side control, and submissions like armbars, these moves are just to name a few things Sambo picked up from BJJ.
-Unfortunately, lessons from the jiu-jitsu king himself couldn’t fight against Makhachev’s flawless wrestling.
+While Khabib Nurmagomedov suggests jiu-jitsu is just an easy version of Sambo, the martial art’s ties with BJJ are crystal clear for any practitioner to point out.
+Incorporating pinning positions like mount and side control, and submissions like armbars, are just some moves Sambo picked up from BJJ.
+Unfortunately, lessons from the jiu-jitsu king himself couldn’t stand against Makhachev’s flawless wrestling.
 Who do you think will have their hands raised if Jones and Makhachev fight?

 ADVERTISEMENT